Pang brothers: Other films

 Their 2006 horror film, Re-cycle, was the closing film in the Un Certain Regard competition at the 2006 Cannes Film Festival.
 The film reunited the brothers with Angelica Lee, the star of The Eye.

 Among their other projects are a Hollywood-backed, English-language film, a thriller called The Messengers, starring John Corbett, which was released in theatres on 2 February 2006, and a remake of Bangkok Dangerous starring Nicolas Cage.

 Oxide produced a remake of Who Is Running? in 2005, called The Remaker, with Mona Nahm directing.
 He has completed a solo project, Diary, released in 2006.
 Another solo project for Oxide is The Detective, starring Aaron Kwok, about a detective trying to find a woman, with the only clue being a photograph of her.

 Danny also completed a solo project, Forest of Death, a thriller about an enchanted forest.
 Another solo project by Danny, In Love with the Dead, opened in Hong Kong cinemas on 29 November 2007.

 Both Diary and Forest of Death, as well as Re-cycle, were picked up for distribution in the United Kingdom by Image Entertainment.
 Currently they are working on the Thailand horror flick The Child's Eye, which is shot in 3D.
 Danny Pang directed solo the Chinese thriller film Fairy Tale Killer.

 Personal lives

 In February 2010, Oxide Pang married Angelica Lee, the award-winning actress from The Eye, after dating for 7 years.
 Their wedding was held at the Pangkor Laut Resort.
+Together, the couple has twin boys, born on 8 July 2016.

 Oxide also has a 13-year-old daughter from his previous marriage.